 swoncre seonobende, on syllan monn.

-The third is the thirteenth-century, Old-Icelandic poem Völundarkviða.
-The fourth is the mid-thirteenth century Old-Norse Þiðreks saga, or Thidreksaga.
+The third source is the thirteenth-century, Old Icelandic Völundarkviða ‘Wayland poem’.
+The fourth source is the mid-thirteenth century Old Norse Þiðrekssaga ‘Didrik saga’ also written as the Thidreksaga.

-If you have ever seen the Wijnaldum disc-on-bow brooch in the flesh in the Fries Museum in the city of Leeuwarden, you can not help wondering how and who made it.
-Such craftsmanship.
-Check out our blog post Ornaments of the Gods found in a mound of clay to learn more about this brooch.
+If you have ever seen the so-called Wijnaldum disc-on-bow brooch in the flesh in the Fries Museum in the city of Leeuwarden, you cannot help wondering how it was made and who he or she was.
+Such craftsmanship!
+Check out our post Ornaments of the Gods found in a mound of clay to learn more about this brooch.
 Could it possibly be Weladu was somehow historical, knowing blacksmiths were highly valued in early-medieval society?
 And if so, could it be he made this brooch?
-The smith was even protected by law.
-The Old Frisian law Lex Frisionum dated ca. 790 protected the craftsman as follows:
+The profession of a smith was even protected by law.
+The old Frisian law text, the Lex Frisionum dated ca. 790, protected the craftsman of metal as follows:

-If we take as assumptions that names on solidi were those of rulers or of ‘big men otherwise’ who ordered the production, and that those men were still alive while their coins were cast, since they normally did not authorize coinage with names of others, of competitors, then Weladu must have lived at the time this gold solidus was issued.
-The coin, as said, is dated 575-625.
-A talented blacksmith who later became a legend.
-A more eatable variant of this theory is, that it was not Weladu the Smith who created this solidus but just a (big) man who carried the name of the legendary blacksmith (Düwel, 1968).
+If we take as assumptions that names on solidi were those of rulers or of ‘big men’ otherwise who ordered the production, and those men were still alive while their coins were being cast, since they normally did not authorize coinage with names of others, of competitors, than Weladu must have lived at the time this gold solidus was issued.
+The coin, as said, is dated between 575 and 625.
+A talented blacksmith, raised by the hammer, who later became a legend, perhaps?
+A more eatable variant of this theory is, that it was not Weladu the Smith who created this solidus, but just a (big) man who also carried the name of the legendary blacksmith (Düwel 1968).
 This might mean that the Germanic legend of Wayland the Smith pre-dates 575-625.
-Unless, the name Weladu was your average first name, and had nothing to do with the legend.
-Just coincidence.
+Unless, the name Weladu was your average first name and had nothing to do with the legend, and therefor just coincidence.

-Argument against the just described alternative scenario, is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
-Secondly, the image actually does not feature any obvious ‘smithy’ elements, and this would have been the logic thing to do.
+Argument against the alternative scenarios as just described, is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
+Secondly, the image actually does not feature any obvious ‘smithy’ elements, and this would have been the logic thing to do if you want to impress the public with depicting the legend.
 Why hassle with snakes and other circumstantial stuff, if one could take an anvil or wings instead, which would have been clear symbols to everyone?
+Like the Franks Casket.
 Remains, it is a traditional, though a bit sloppy, imitation of a Roman emperor.
 Sloppy, especially if you compare this solidus with the one found in the UK with the Frisian name of Skanomodu, also in runes.

 Our conclusion?
 We opt for the most obvious option.
 It was Weladu the Smith, of course.
 A choice without any bias.
-It was Weladu a talented, Frisian blacksmith who made the coin, and put his name on it in Frisian language, in runes, and who later became a legend.
-A coin found on Frisia territory as well.
+It was Weladu a talented, Frisian blacksmith who made the coin.
+Who put his name on it in Frisian language, in runes, and who later became a legend.
+Plus, it is a coin found on Frisia territory as well.